Skip to main content

 Within this section

 The Alberta Energy Regulator’s (AER’s) mandate has expanded to include new areas of resource development, such as geothermal, brine-hosted mineral resources (including lithium) and rock-hosted mineral resources.
 This expansion is part of the Alberta government’s Alberta Recovery Plan to diversify the economy and accelerate growth in new and emerging resources.
 The AER also regulates helium production and energy-related facilities producing hydrogen.
-We are working to understand the development of these resources, set up a regulatory framework, and map the province’s resource potential.
+We have set up a regulatory framework for these emerging resources and are working to understand the development of these resources and map the province’s resource potential.

 Hydrogen